Baseball (ball): History

 In 1920, a couple of important changes were made to baseballs.
 They began to be made using machine winders and a higher grade of yarn from Australia.
-Although there was no evidence that these balls impacted the game, offensive statistics rose throughout the 1920s, and players and fans alike believed the new balls helped batters hit the ball farther.
+Offensive statistics rose immediately, and players and fans alike believed the new balls helped batters hit the ball farther.

 In 1925, Milton Reach patented his "cushion cork" center.
 It was a cork core surrounded by black rubber, then another layer of red rubber.

 In 1934, The National League and American League came to a compromise and standardized the baseball.
 They agreed on a cushion cork center; two wrappings of yarn; a special rubber cement coating; two more wrappings of yarn; and, finally, a horsehide cover.

 Baseballs have gone through only a few small changes since the compromise.
 During World War II, the United States banned the use of rubber for non war-related goods, including for baseballs.
-So in 1943, instead of using rubber, baseballs were made with rubber-like shells of balata (also used in golf balls), which is obtained from a particular type of tropical tree.
+So in 1943, instead of using rubber, baseballs were made with rubber-like shells of balata (also once used in golf balls), which is obtained from a tropical tree.
 Hitting declined significantly that year.

-The introduction of synthetic rubber in 1944 resulted in baseballs' returning to normal.
-Offense would return to normal after the change back to the regular ball and return of players from active duty.
+The introduction of synthetic rubber in 1944 resulted in baseballs returning to normal.
+Offense would return to normal after the return of players from the military and change back to the regular ball.

-In 1974, due to a shortage of the material, horsehide was replaced by the more abundant cowhide as the cover material.
+In 1974, due to a shortage of horsehide, cowhide replaced the big league ball's cover material.

 In 1976, MLB ended its relationship with Spalding for manufacturing their baseballs and switched to Rawlings, which still provides the balls to MLB today.

 A significant increase in the number of home runs since the start of the 2016 baseball season caused MLB officials to establish a committee that would examine the manufacturing process.
 In December 2019, MLB officials said that a lower stitching seam profile had most likely led to the increase in home runs, but also pledged to consider studying the issue.
 On February 5, 2021, MLB issued a memo that said that Rawlings had altered their manufacturing process to reduce the bounce in the balls and that after extensive testing, "... we are comfortable that these baseballs meet all of our performance specifications."
 The same memo also noted that more teams had applied for permission to use humidors to store their baseballs.
 As of 2020 only the Arizona Diamondbacks, Boston Red Sox, Colorado Rockies, and Seattle Mariners, were using the devices.